thorseraq/OctoBase/README.md

 -   🔍 **High-performance real-time full-text indexing** with high-quality multilingual word segmentation support.

--   🌐 **Point-to-point / central server synchronization** with rich multi-platform native support.
+-   🌐 **CRDT-driven P2P synchronization** with rich multi-platform native support.

 -   🔒 **Fine-grained permission control** with advanced permission management.

-By providing native offline collaboration, full-text indexing, and binary storage, OctoBase enables you to easily build secure, high-performance local-first collaborative applications using the same set of data abstractions on multiple platforms.
+OctoBase provides native support for offline collaboration, full-text indexing, and binary storage, making it easy for developers to build secure and high-performance local-first collaborative applications that work seamlessly across multiple platforms.

+With OctoBase, you will have access to same data abstractions across platform that enable you to maintain consistency and coherence across all your applications, regardless of the devices or platforms used.

-OctoBase can be used either as a stand-alone server database, or directly included in your application as an embedded database and remain fully functional.
+Additionally, OctoBase can function as a standalone server database, or it can be integrated directly into your application as an embedded database while remaining fully functional.

 ## Project status

 **The OctoBase project is currently under heavy development, most components are not yet production ready.
 Major changes may occur at any time before the version reaches 1.0.**

+OctoBase has been used in [AFFiNE Cloud].
+We are currently working on the following components:

+-   Core
+    -   ✅ CRDT operation (based on yrs)
+    -   🚧 CRDT operation (based on [jwst-codec])
+    -   ✅ CRDT-based data structure compatible with [blocksuite]
+    -   🚧 Full-text indexing
+-   Sync
+    -   ✅ Blob Sync abstraction
+        -   ✅ RESTful
+        -   🚧 S3
+    -   ✅ [Collaboration abstraction]
+        -   ✅ [WebSocket connector]
+        -   🚧 WebRTC connector
+        -   🚧 libp2p connector
+-   Storage
+    -   ✅ Storage agnostic CRDT data storage
+        -   ✅ SQLite adapter
+        -   ✅ Postgres adapter
+        -   🚧 S3 adapter
+    -   ✅ Storage agnostic Blob storage
+        -   ✅ SQLite adapter
+        -   ✅ Postgres adapter
+        -   🚧 S3 adapter
+-   Binding
+    -   🚧 [Java binding]
+    -   🚧 [Swift binding]

 ## Contributions